Prepare for farm inspections and audits

 If YES: Red Tractor is likely a minimum requirement for own-label supply.
 Check your buyer's requirements as some also require RSPCA Assured.
 If NO (direct sales, farmers' markets): Assurance is less critical but can still build consumer trust.

 Premium welfare: RSPCA Assured has strong consumer recognition.
 Organic: Soil Association (or other DEFRA-approved organic control body) is required to sell products as organic.
-The 2-year conversion period makes this a long-term commitment.
+The 2-year conversion period (3 years for perennial crops such as orchards) makes this a long-term commitment.

 LEAF Marque demonstrates sustainability credentials.
 Retailer demand is growing, particularly for fresh produce.
 LEAF can complement Red Tractor or RSPCA Assured.